Low dimensional dynamics of a sparse balanced synaptic network of quadratic integrate-and-fire neurons: Introduction

 The fluctuating part (white Gaussian noise) can be neglected in the thermodynamic limit for several paradigmatic problems.
 For these cases and for the problems with a Cauchy noise, the ``next-generation neural mass models''~\cite{Coombes-Byrne-2019,Luke-Barreto-So-2013,Laing-2014,Laing-2015,Pazo-Montbrio-2014,Montbrio-Pazo-Roxin-2015,Ratas-Pyragas-2016,Klinshov-Kirillov-2022,Pietras-Clusella-Montbrio-2025,Laing-Omelchenko-2023,Cestnik-Martens-2024,Pazo-Cestnik-2025,Toenjes-Pikovsky-2022,Pietras-etal-2023,Pyragas2-2023} were developed on the basis of the Ott--Antonsen theory~\cite{Ott-Antonsen-2008,Ott-Antonsen-2009} and allowed for a significant theoretical progress.
 Later on, on the basis of the circular and pseudo- cumulant approaches~\cite{Tyulkina-etal-2018,Goldobin-etal-2018,Goldobin-Dolmatova-2019,Goldobin-Dolmatova-2020,Goldobin-Volo-Torcini-2021}, upgraded versions of these neural mass models were developed to incorporate the white Gaussian noise~\cite{Volo-etal-2022,Goldobin-Volo-Torcini-2021,Ratas-Pyragas-2019,Zheng-Kotani-Jimbo-2021,Goldobin-2021,Pyragas-Pyragas-2024}.

-For balanced networks with sparse grid of synaptic links, rich and nontrivial collective dynamics with important biological implications ware recently reported~\cite{Goldobin-etal-2024,Goldobin-etal-2025} beyond the applicability limits of the diffusive approximation.
-Neither ``next-generation neural mass models'' not their upgraded versions for Gaussian noise cannot be employed for this case.
+For balanced networks with sparse grid of synaptic links, rich and nontrivial collective dynamics with important biological implications were recently reported~\cite{Goldobin-etal-2024,Goldobin-etal-2025} beyond the applicability limits of the diffusive approximation.
+Neither ``next-generation neural mass models'' nor their upgraded versions for Gaussian noise can be employed for this case.
 In this paper we derive low dimensional model reductions on the basis of circular cumulants specifically for a population of quadratic integrate-and-fire neurons (QIFs) and a shot noise.

 We consider a dynamically balanced network of $N$ pulse-coupled QIFs with a sparse grid of inhibitory synaptic links.
 Membrane potentials $V_j$ of QIFs evolve according to the following equations~\cite{Ermentrout-Kopell-1986,Izhikevich-2007}: